What’s the Scope? “Frost Museum of Science”

 An Aquarium of Astounding Dimensions Challenges its Construction

 The aquarium of the Phillip and Patricia Frost Museum of Science is visible from various angles.
 From the inside, it is possible to see a conical figure which ends in a huge 31-foot circular-looking window.
-This with the intention of offering visitors the opportunity to witness a dramatic and unforgettable panoramic view of the aquarium.
-I find this very unique !
+This is with the intention of offering visitors the opportunity to witness a dramatic and unforgettable panoramic view of the aquarium.
+I find this very unique!

 The development of the aquarium was an engineering and construction challenge overall.
 For example, to support and contain the weight of the water, the engineers decided to use monolithically cast and compressed tensioned cables.